edward-jazzhands/textual-pyfiglet/README.md

 The FigletWidget will then auto-update with every key-stroke.
 Note that you cannot pass in a Rich renderable, like the normal Static widget - the text has to be a normal string for PyFiglet to work.

-You can access two lists of installed fonts through methods in the FigletWidget:
+You can access two lists of installed fonts through this method in the FigletWidget:

 ```python
 figlet1 = self.query_one("#figlet1")